wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_miner_changeTargetGasLimit.md

 ---
-title: eth:miner_changeTargetGasLimit \[POST\] {disallowed}
+title: eth:miner_changeTargetGasLimit  {disallowed} - Ethereum
-description: Updates the target gas limit set using the --target-gas-limit commandline option.
+description: Example code for the eth:miner_changeTargetGasLimit  {disallowed} json-rpc method. Сomplete guide on how to use eth:miner_changeTargetGasLimit  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters